 The EU is strongly committed to the development of a coordinated system of global in situ ocean observations, and has established and funds marine in situ infrastructures and the EU Copernicus in situ component.

-The European Commission, together with national funding, supports the development of marine environmental Research Infrastructures to conduct research and innovation and develop new technologies enhancing our marine environmental monitoring and prediction capabilities.
+The European Commission, together with national funding, supports the development of marine Research Infrastructures (RIs) to conduct research and innovation and develop new technologies enhancing our marine environmental monitoring and prediction capabilities.

 In the marine domain, RIs include specialised large-scale facilities encompassing instruments, vessels, data and services that cover wide scientific fields, in response to global marine challenges.